-The UCLA Institute of the Environment and Sustainability seeks Environmental Science Senior Practicum Group Project proposals for the 2014–2015 academic year.
+The UCLA Institute of the Environment and Sustainability (IoES) seeks Environmental Science Senior Practicum Group Project proposals for the 2015–2016 academic year.

-The Practicum is a culminating research experience for students pursuing a B.S. in Environmental Science.
-Projects are undertaken between October 2014 and June 2015 by teams of 6–8 seniors under the supervision of an expert advisor.
-Each project is defined and conducted in collaboration with an outside client such as a public agency, private business, or non-governmental organization.
+The Practicum is a culminating research experience for students pursuing a B.S. in Environmental Science at UCLA.
+Projects are defined and conducted in collaboration with outside clients such as public agencies, private sector businesses, or non-governmental organizations, and will be undertaken between October 2015 and June 2016 by teams of 6–7 seniors under the supervision of an expert advisor.
+Proposals are due by 5 P.M. on Wednesday, May 20, 2015.

 The goals of the Group Project are to provide students with training and experience in multidisciplinary environmental problem solving in preparation for professional careers; and to provide a mechanism for students to learn important management skills, such as working as a team, developing leadership skills, managing time and financial resources, organizing, and negotiating.
 For the clients, our overall goal is to provide valuable information that contributes to creating a more sustainable future for Southern California and beyond.